 Deeper dive into content for motivated students with a strong background and interest in math.

-opportunity to study mathematics in a challenging, friendly, multicultural environment.
-A WES discussion section is generally more diverse than a regular section, and students work in small groups on challenging problems designed to foster high levels of understanding and interest.
+math.wisc.edu/undergraduate/wes — Discussion sections for certain calculus courses that provide you with an opportunity to study mathematics in an interactive and friendly environment.
+Students work in small groups on challenging and thought-provoking problems designed to foster high levels of understanding and interest.

-- Your math placement test scores, AP/IB credits, or transfer credits must meet the requirements for WES–Calculus classes.
+• Your math placement test scores, AP/IB credits, or transfer credits must meet the requirements for WES–Calculus classes.

-At SOAR, after consulting with your acadmic advisor, you request permission to enroll through the instructions on the Math Department WES–Calculus webpage.
+At SOAR, after consulting with your academic advisor, you request permission to enroll through the instructions on the Math Department WES–Calculus webpage.
 Once approved to enroll, you enroll in both WES classes at the same time.

 Wisconsin Emerging Scholars (WES) computer science classes